 Books and Supplies

 Each student provides the necessary textbooks, equipment, and instructional supplies at the student’s own expense.
 The cost of books and supplies is estimated at $1,050 per year.
 Costs will vary depending on the curriculum and whether the student purchases new or used books.
-Payments for books and supplies are made directly to the bookstore, located on the second floor of Templeton Campus Center.
+Payments for books and supplies are made directly to the bookstore, located on the middle floor of Fowler Student Center.
 The bookstore is also accessible online through the Lewis & Clark website.

 Flex points allow a student’s ID card to be used like a debit card for Bon Appétit purchases.
 As a student spends points, the flex point total is reduced by the purchase amount.
 One point equals $1 in value.
-Any student (resident or commuter) may add flex points to an ID card at any time by visiting the Bon Appétit office located near the Fields Dining Room in Templeton Campus Center.
+Any student (resident or commuter) may add flex points to an ID card at any time by visiting Fields Dining Room on the top floor of Fowler Student Center.
 Points carry over from fall semester to spring semester.
 At the end of the academic year, any unused points are lost.
 Residential students may not purchase flex points in lieu of a required meal plan.

 Special Rate for Additional Dependents

 Lewis & Clark offers a 10-percent reduction in tuition charges for a second dependent and a 15-percent reduction for additional dependents attending the College of Arts and Sciences at the same time.
 To qualify for this tuition reduction, the dependents must be enrolled as full-time students and not be receiving institutionally funded financial aid.
 Students who qualify for this tuition reduction may apply the discount to Lewis & Clark’s overseas and off-campus programs.
 The reduction will be calculated and applied based on the current rate of tuition for on-campus study.

 Associated Student Body Fee

-The annual Associated Students of Lewis & Clark (ASLC) Student Body Fee for the typical full-time undergraduate student is $360.
+The annual Associated Student Body (ASB) Fee for the typical full-time undergraduate student is $360.
 This is based on enrollment for two semesters.
-Students registered for fewer than 10 semester credits are charged the ASLC Student Body Fee at the rate of $18 per semester credit.
+Students registered for fewer than 10 semester credits are charged the ASB Fee at the rate of $18 per semester credit.

 Green Energy Fee